kwar0715/mockableExpress/readme.md

 */
 ```

-## Upload API
+## Create Your Endpoints Programmatically

-You can create endpoints from upload endpoint. so first you have to enable the upload functionality.
+You can create endpoints programmatically from upload endpoint. so first you have to enable the upload functionality.
 goto ** Menu Bar -> Enable Upload**

 ```